What Is ALS?

 Make An Appointment

 Appointments are available every Friday for patients with a confirmed diagnosis of ALS.
 Diagnostic services are also available.
 If you have been told you have ALS, or have been asked to see an ALS specialist for a possible diagnosis, we can help.
-Please call the Jefferson Weinberg ALS Program Manager, Kate Monahan at 215-503-4294 or 215-955-8800.
+Please call the Jefferson Weinberg ALS Clinical Coordinator, Kate Monahan at 215-503-4294 or 215-955-8800.

 Find out how you can support Thomas Jefferson University and Hospitals to make a difference in the research and treatment of ALS.